open-horizon/open-horizon.github.io/docs/installing/adding_devices.md

 Prepare your device by installing {{site.data.keyword.rhel}} 8.x or 9.x

-If you are running {{site.data.keyword.rhel}} 9.0, install the podman 4.x packages.
+If you are running {{site.data.keyword.rhel}} 9.0 or above, install the podman 4.x packages.

 ```bash
 dnf module install podman netavark
 ```

-If you are running {{site.data.keyword.rhel}} 8.6, install the podman 4.x packages by installing the `container-tools:rhel8` module.
+If you are running {{site.data.keyword.rhel}} 8.6 or above, install the podman 4.x packages by installing the `container-tools:rhel8` module.

 ```bash
 dnf module install container-tools:rhel8